Josefinekihlstrom/Plant-Memory/README.md

 leave this to hopefully add it in the future.

 - **Pause button to pause the game while playing.**
-My mentor suggested that I would add a pause button for the player to be able to pause the game while playing.
+A suggestion was made that I would add a pause button for the player to be able to pause the game while playing.
 This was something I tried to add to the timer function but without a working result, I just simply couldn't get the function to pause the time as I wanted.
 So unfortunately I had to skip that idé and will hopefully try to make it in the future.